DigiDNA/ColorSet/README.md

 ### ColorSet & ColorSetKit

-`ColorSet` comes as a macOS application and as a macOS framework.
+`ColorSet` is both a macOS application and a macOS Swift framework, `ColorSetKit`.

-The application lets you create files containing colors and variants, just as an Asset Catalog File, while the framework allows you, in your application, to retrieve colors from the `.colorset` file using names, just as the macOS 10.13 SDK.
+The application lets you create files containing colors and variants, just as an Asset Catalog File, while the framework allows you, in your application, to retrieve colors from the `.colorset` file using names, just like the macOS 10.13 SDK.

 ### Creating a `.colorset` file